RABBI GIL STEINLAUF

 Rabbi Gil Steinlauf is a nationally recognized spiritual leader who innovatively combines bold vision and grounded wisdom to steward and evolve communities and organizations.

-Rabbi Steinlauf joined Adas Israel Congregation as senior rabbi in 2008, and currently serves as Senior Rabbinic Advisor.
+Rabbi Steinlauf is currently the director of the Hineni Institute for LGBTQ Jewish Leadership in Washington, D.C. and is the Rabbi at Kol Shalom in Rockville, MD.
+He joined Adas Israel Congregation as senior rabbi in 2008 and currently serves as Senior Rabbinic Advisor.
 He is also the co-creator of the United Synagogue of Conservative Judaism’s “Innovation Labs” for synagogue renewal.
 Rabbi Steinlauf is widely respected for his success in re-envisioning the nature of Adas Israel, the largest and oldest Conservative synagogue in Washington, DC, and has pioneered a national paradigm shift that lifts up innovative modes of study and exploration of meaning as central in synagogue and organizational life.

 Rabbi Steinlauf is the first senior rabbi of a large, historic, conservative congregation to come out as openly gay, and through his honesty, has sought to create an atmosphere of constructive dialogue on the issues facing modern culture and Judaism.